mikevercoelen/redux-signal/README.md

 ### SignalTypes

+An enum of Signal types, you need a type when calling `createSignal`, use a SignalType here

 * `OK`: modal with ok button
 * `OK_CANCEL`: modal with ok + cancel button
 * `YES_NO`: modal with yes + no button
 * `YES_NO_CANCEL`: modal with yes no cancel button

+### ModalStates

+An enum of Signal types, you need a type when calling `createSignal`, use a SignalType here

+* `CREATED`: the modal is initialized (in the dom) but not visible
+* `VISIBLE`: is visible
+* `DESTROYED`: destroyed, modal is removed from the dom